trxe/notes-blog/content/computer-networks/7_IP_Routing_ICMP.md

 ## Routing algos

-**Link state** algorithms: all routers kow the whole network topology (graph) and link cost (edge weight).
-Can use Dijkstra's Algorithm.
+**Link state** algorithms: all routers know the whole network topology (graph) and link cost (edge weight).
+- Can use Dijkstra's Algorithm.
+- Routers periodically broadcast links to each other

-A lot of broadcasting global information between each other, so not used cos too costly.
+- A lot of broadcasting global information between each other, so not used cos too costly.

-**Distance vector** algorithms: routers know **immediate neighbours** only.
-Exchange of "local views" and update its own "local views".
+**Distance vector** algorithms:
+- routers know **immediate neighbours** only.
+- Exchange of "local views" and update its own "local views".
+- Iterative
+  - Swap local view with neighbours
+  - Update local view
+  - Repeat until no change in local view.

-## Bellman-Ford
+### Bellman-Ford

 Let $d_x(y)$ be the least cost path from $x$ to $y$.